-And this is just the beginning....
-So:

-Taking good notes is essential-without them you will have difficulty learning.
+This is just the beginning....
+So: taking good notes is essential-without them you will have difficulty learning.

 You must work and participate actively in all discussions.
 Graduate students should lead the way.
-You should be organized, able to work for long periods alone, and enjoy the process of creating scenes experimentally with time devoted to building and rebuilding them.
+You must be organized, able to work for long periods alone, and enjoy the process of creating scenes experimentally with time devoted to building and rebuilding them.
 You will need to devote 6-10 hours per week to work outside class.